TatoRbl/Kickstarter-Analysis/README.md

-# An Analysis of Kickstarter Campaigns
+## An Analysis of Kickstarter Campaigns

-ARD
+#1.
+Overview of Project

+#2.
+Analysis and Challenges

+#3.
+Results